 The SARA Unit was involved in many cutting-edge legal issues, including the use of DNA evidence and Internet related crimes.
 With the establishment of a national DNA Data bank by the FBI, Essex County was the first county prosecutor’s office in the State of New Jersey to have a positive match on a previously unidentified offender, as well as the first prosecutor’s office in the state to have a positive match on multiple cases committed by a serial sex offender.

-In 2014, the SARA Unit received 205 referrals for investigation, and had 96 cases carried over from 2013.
-Of a total of 301 cases investigated in 2014, 38 resulted in adult criminal charges.
+In 2016, the SARA Unit received 294 referrals for investigation.
+Of the 294 cases investigated in 2016, 79 resulted in adult criminal charges.

 The mission of the unit is to support an environment of lawful behavior, safety, security and justice for all of the people of Essex County.
 We recognize that the children of Essex County are our greatest resource and we are committed to their protection.
 To accomplish this mission, the CAU uses the most advanced methods to successfully identify, apprehend and prosecute those who commit crimes against children.
 When crimes against children occur, the CAU diligently pursues the arrest, indictment and conviction of those responsible.
 At the same time, all Constitutional safeguards of the accused are respected.